What is Cork?

 Hey there!
 Glad to see you diving into the Cork rabbit hole and exploring our docs 👀

-Cork is the protocol for tokenizing the risk of depeg events for stablecoins and liquid (re)staking tokens.
+Cork is the protocol for tokenizing the risk of events for stablecoins and liquid (re)staking tokens.

-With Cork, you can hedge, trade, and earn against the risk of depeg events.
+With Cork, you can hedge, trade, and earn against the risk of events.

 Because the world’s assets are moving onchain, and robust markets need risk-management tools to grow.